canonical/phone-docs/en/apps/html-5/tutorials/cordova-camera-app-tutorial.md

 ## Define your application icon

-To define the icon for you application, you should first copy the sample icon from the ubuntu-sdk-tutorials/html5/html5-tutorial-cordova-camera directory
+To define the icon for you application, you should first copy the sample icon from the `ubuntu-sdk-tutorials/html5/html5-tutorial-cordova-camera` directory

     $ cp ../ubuntu-sdk-tutorials/html5/html5-tutorial-cordova-camera/www/icon.png ./www/img/logo.png

 Then you need to add this entry into the Cordova app configuration file.

-Edit the config.xml file and add the line below:
+Edit the `config.xml` file and add the line below:

     <icon src="www/img/logo.png" />

-Note: this is a mandatory step, to let the application pass the package validation tests.
+**Note**: this is a mandatory step, to let the application pass the package validation tests.

 ## Add the Ubuntu platform support code to your project